Missed Meal And Rest Breaks

 Your current or past employer is accountable for one hour of pay for each day that your meal or rest break rights were violated, plus any corresponding overtime pay.
 The Armstrong Law Firm has recovered compensation through individual and class action claims.

 Are you entitled to retroactive pay for wage and hour violations?
 Our San Francisco missed meal and rest break attorneys offer a free consultation to evaluate the facts of your case.
-Call us at 415-692-0462 or 415-692-0462, or contact us online.
+Call us at 415-692-0462 or contact us online.